How to Export a OneNote File to PDF in Python

 Step 6: Batch Export Multiple Files

-Process all .one files in a directory:
+Process multiple .one files in a directory:

 from pathlib import Path